 Many digital nomads prefer to live by the beach because there are so many things to do and plus, who doesn’t want to experience the beach life in Costa Rica?
 Depending on which beach you’re at, you can fish, surf, SUP, swim or snorkel.

 If you’re in the Central Valley cities, you can grab a bus or Uber to popular spots like Poas Volcano National Park.
-From San Jose, you can bus to every main town so you can easily go on weekend getaways to the Caribbean, Arenal, Guanacaste or Manuel Antonio.
+From San Jose, you can bus to every main town so you can easily enjoy weekend getaways to see beaches, rainforest, volcanoes and much more.

 Networking

-The best way to network in Costa Rica is to join the Facebook groups like Expats in Costa Rica or finding the Facebook page of the town you’re living in and seeing what’s going on that week.
+The best way to network in Costa Rica is to join the Facebook groups like Expats in Costa Rica, Digital Nomads in Costa Rica or finding the Facebook page of the town you’re living in and seeing what’s going on that week.
 Networking works largely through the events put on for tourists which makes it easy to meet people.

 Costa Ricans are very outgoing and friendly people so even if you know a little bit of Spanish, it’s not too hard to meet locals.
 And when you meet one local, they’ll introduce you to everyone they know.
 We highly recommend learning a bit of Spanish before coming to Costa Rica so you can get to experience the local culture more.

-If you stay in touristic places like Samara, Tamarindo or Santa Teresa, it’s easy to just stick to English speakers which honestly won’t let you experience much of Costa Rican culture.
+If you stay in touristic places, it’s easy to just stick to English speakers which honestly won’t let you experience much of Costa Rican culture.
 Try to visit the surrounding small towns and villages to experience more culture and local life.
 Also, learning to surf is a great way to meet locals!

 What to Bring and Other Important Things